ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 The very same benchmark running natively on my Intel i7-9750H MacBook Pro (6 cores, 12 threads) results in 29000 7-zip MIPS while the fan kicks in after a minute and screams at +5000 rpm and a little later the CPU thermal sensor reports temperatures above 90°C with fan on maximum operation.

 I won't do any further CPU performance testing since 'fast enough' or let's better say *simply impressive* considering the thermal behaviour and that I tested an Intel binary on the ARM laptop running via binary translation.
 I'll focus on performance/watt measurements solely later on.

+Update: When running a native `arm64e` 7-zip binary we're at slightly above 33000 7-zip MIPS (at below 14W consumption) or in other words: only 20% faster compared to Rosetta2 'emulation' mode and ~15% faster than a 6C/12T i7-9750H.

 ### Internal storage